danielpclark/faster_path/README.md

 After checking out the repo, make sure you have Rust installed, then run `bundle`.
 Run `rake test` to run the tests, and `rake bench` for benchmarks.

-Learn and share performance tips on the [wiki](https://github.com/danielpclark/faster_path/wiki)!

 ### Building and running tests

 First, bundle the gem's development dependencies by running `bundle`.
 Rust compilation is included in the current rake commands.